Cloud Cost Management FAQ

 Can be purchased as software or services

-Enables FinOps practices but doesn't guarantee them
+Enables FinOps practices but does not guarantee them

 What causes cloud cost overruns?